mayrapena1324/mayrapena1324/README.md

  👀 I’m interested in hiking, yoga and coding!

- 🌱 I’m currently learning Python in Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp.
+ 🌱 Python in Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp.

  💞️ I’m looking to collaborate on projects and learn!

  💪🏽 I want to join your team as Backend Software Developer.
 Let's talk.

+ 💼 Check out my portfolio <a href="https://mayra-pena-portfolio-website.netlify.app/">here</a>

 <h2 align="left">Connect with me:</h2>